 - Verify that the firmware version of the module is Version 2.0.
-No other version can be loaded or used in FIPS mode of operation. - Ensure the labels are placed in the proper position as shown in Figure 2 Tamper Evidence Label Placement (Sides). - Inspect the tamper evident labels periodically to verify they are intact. - All operator passwords must be a minimum of 6 characters in length.
+No other version can be loaded or used in FIPS mode of operation. - Ensure the labels are placed in the proper position as shown in Figure 2 Tamper Evidence Labels Placement (Bottom). - Inspect the tamper evident labels periodically to verify they are intact. - All operator passwords must be a minimum of 6 characters in length.
 The maximum password length is set by the Crypto Officer.
 The default maximum length is 16 characters.
 The largest possible maximum password length is 99 characters. - Do not disclose passwords and store passwords in a safe location and according to his/her organization's systems security policies for password storage. - Keys and CSPs shall be zeroized when transitioning to a FIPS mode from non-FIPS mode. - Using the backup feature is not allowed in FIPS mode of operation.
 The Crypto Officer shall not use the Backup function. - Importing RSA/DSA private keys is not allowed in FIPS mode of operation.
 The Crypto Officer shall not import private keys.

-3.1.2 Placement of Tamper Evidence Labels
+3.1.2 Placement of Tamper Evident Labels

-To meet Physical Security Requirements for Level 2, the module enclosure must be protected with tamper evidence labels.
+To meet Physical Security Requirements for Level 2, the module enclosure must be protected with tamper evident labels.
 The tamper evident labels shall be installed for the module to operate in a FIPS

 Approved mode of operation.
-Concepteers applies the labels at time of manufacture; the Crypto Officer is responsible for ensuring the labels are applied as shown below.
-Once applied, the Crypto Officer shall not remove or replace the labels unless the module has shown signs of tampering, in which case the Crypto Officer shall reimage the module2 and follow all Guidance to place the module in FIPS mode.
+Concepteers applies the labels at time of manufacture and allows a cure time of 72 hours; the Crypto Officer is responsible for ensuring the labels are applied as shown below.
+If the module shows signs of tampering, the Crypto Officer shall reimage the module2 and follow all Guidance to place the module in FIPS mode.